peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number with the same value as "dbl".
+* An arbitrary-precision decimal number with the same value as "dbl".

 ### FromEInteger
     public static EDecimal FromEInteger​(EInteger bigint)